 Detoxification clears toxins from the body of someone dependent on or addicted to drugs or alcohol.
-The first stage of heroin rehab, detox aims to reduce the effects of withdrawal and help people transition to recovery.
+The first stage of heroin treatment, detox aims to reduce the effects of withdrawal and help people transition to recovery.

 For a person battling heroin addiction, detox can cause painful withdrawal symptoms that start within a day of ceasing drug use.
 These symptoms can be mild, moderate or severe depending on the duration of heroin abuse.
 While heroin withdrawals are rarely life-threatening, detoxing alone without medical supervision can worsen symptoms.

 However, many treatment centers in the United States offer comfortable settings for people to safely overcome heroin withdrawal.
 During detox, trained addiction specialists use medication-assisted therapy to treat heroin addiction.
 These medications can ease some withdrawal symptoms and reduce cravings.